meetqy/flutter_tailwindcss/README.md

 # flutter_tailwindcss

-Experience using tailwind on the Flutter!
+Experience using tailwind on the Flutter.

 ## Introduction